mucel/Quantifying_bias_in_ai/README.md

 #### Documentation
-This can be added as the project unfolds.
-You should describe, in particular, what your repo contains and how to reproduce your results.

-...
+This repository contains the documentation for a Text Mining project conducted by AUC students in 2024.
+It is organized into several folders, each clearly labeled to indicate its essential content, making navigation intuitive and straightforward.